Tyreek Hill appears in a walking boot while checking out house fire

-Tyreek Hill was seen wearing a walking boot on his right leg after he was given permission to leave early from practice due to his house catching on fire.
+Tyreek Hill was seen wearing a walking boot on his left leg after he was given permission to leave early from practice due to his house catching on fire.

 The star wide receiver was listed as limited in practice due to his ankle as well as for personal reasons, which could be due to the fire.